 After working as a front-line social worker, administrator and consultant in the non-profit, public and private sectors, I completed my PhD in social work at the University Toronto in 2006.
 I received my BSW in 1993 and my MSW (Social Policy and Administration) in 1997 from Memorial University of Newfoundland.

 Prior to joining Laurier, I was a faculty member with the School of Social Work, University of Michigan in Ann Arbor.

-My research addresses the social exclusion and inclusion of lesbian, gay, bisexual, transgender and/or queer (LGBTQ) people.
-I examine the effects of contemporary heterosexism, including subtle microaggressions (e.g., overhearing the phrase, “that’s so gay”).
+My research addresses the social exclusion/inclusion, wellbeing, and resilience of lesbian, gay, bisexual, transgender and/or queer (LGBTQ) people.
+Specifically, I examine the effects of contemporary heterosexism and cisgenderism, including subtle microaggressions (e.g., overhearing the phrase, “that’s so gay”) on LGBTQ people's wellbeing, and identify factors that can foster resilience.
 I also study LGBTQ youth empowerment, heterosexist attitudes, and support for LGBTQ civil rights.
-Much of my work examines the relationship between institutional climate, socio-ecological risk and protective factors and the health and academic wellbeing of LGBTQ university students.
+Additionally, I engage in HIV/AIDS prevention research among men who have sex with men and among other vulnerable groups.
+Much of my recent work examines the relationship between campus climate, socio-ecological risk and protective factors and the health and academic wellbeing of LGBTQ university students.
 Part of this work involves exploring the influence of intersecting identities on these relationships.
-I also engage in HIV/AIDS prevention research among men who have sex with men and among other vulnerable groups.

 I have research assistantship opportunities for undergraduate and graduate students interested in heterosexist discrimination, LGBTQ health and wellbeing disparities and resilience.
 Contact me for more information.